Bachelor of Engineering (Honours) in Industrial Automation

 • International Networking: Connect with a diverse community of students from around the globe.

-• Dedicated Support: Share your study journey with your Learning Support Officers; they will guide and nurture you from on-boarding to graduation.
+• Dedicated Support: Share your study journey with your Learning Support Officers; they will guide and nurture you from induction to graduation.

 Programme Overview